varunrao/aws-smart-recycle/pi/README.md

     ```

-## Create IAM Policy and Role for the GreenGrass Group
+## Create IAM Policy and Role for the Greengrass Group

-1. Open an AWS Console to [IAM](https://console.aws.amazon.com/iam/home) and Click in the upper right corner on **Create function**.
+1. Open an AWS Console to [IAM](https://console.aws.amazon.com/iam/home) and Click on **Policies** in the left side menu.

    ![iam-policy-home-image](images/25-0-iam-policies.png)

+1. Press the **Create policy** button at the top of the screen.

    ![iam-policy-image](images/25-1-create-policy.png)

+1. Select the **JSON** tab.

    ![iam-policy-json-image](images/25-2-json.png)

+1. Copy the below JSON document, and paste into the visual editor, replacing the existing policy.
+Press  **Review policy** in the bottom right of the page.

 ```json
 {